pipeli18ne/RFC/02-library.md

 Coming to the last file of this example, the actual `.svelte` file:

 We get the locale information passed to our `data` prop.
 Then we need to set the locale of our store.
-Remember: this file can run both on the server and the client, so to make sure we are using the correct locale, we need to set it here as the very first step before accessing it.
+Remember: this file can run both on the server and the client, so to prevent race conditions on the server and to make sure we are using the correct locale, we need to set it here as the very first step before accessing it.

 _+layout.svelte_
 ```diff